bcgov/bcgovr/README.md

 #### Options

-There are several options you can specify in your `.Rprofile` to customise the default behaviour when creating analysis projects and packages with `bcgovr`:
+There are several options you can specify in your `.Rprofile` file to customise the default behaviour when creating analysis projects and packages with `bcgovr`:

 -   `bcgovr.coc.email`: Code of Conduct contact email address
 -   `bcgovr.dir.struct`: Alternative analysis directory structure.
 This should be specified as a character vector of directory and file paths (relative to the root of the project).
 Directories should be identified by having a trailing forward-slash (e.g., `"dir/"`).

     The default is: `c("R/","out/", "graphics/", "data/", "01_load.R", "02_clean.R", "03_analysis.R", "04_output.R", "internal.R", "run_all.R")`.

-There should a section in your `.Rprofile` that looks something like this:
+To make use of these options, there should a section in your `.Rprofile` file that looks something like this:

 ``` r
 if (interactive()) {